-In combination with the proposed trail linkages and improvements, these new trails will provide a diverse range of iconic trail experiences for hiking, cycling and paddling.
+The Great Southern Regional Trails Master Plan is the product of a strong partnership between local and state government, and reflects the aspirations of diverse trail user groups, community organisations and businesses.
 Progressively implementing these projects over the next decade will ensure that the Great Southern achieves its potential as a nationally recognised trail destination.